shivamani-yamana/checkbro/README.md

 ## Project Overview

-Check Bro is a modern real-time chess application that allows players to compete against each other online.
+Checkbro is a modern real-time chess application that allows players to compete against each other online.
 This project demonstrates the use of WebSocket technology for real-time game updates and a responsive user interface built with modern React.

 ## Features